aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - StackName: "lz-audit-access-analyzer"
     - Parameter:
         - AnalyzerType: ORGANIZATION
-7. In the **Audit** account, Activate Amazon Inspector for required member accounts, specifically workload accounts in ap-southeast-5 region.
+7. In the **Audit** account, activate Amazon Inspector for required member accounts, specifically workload accounts in ap-southeast-5 region.
     - Amazon Inspector -> Account Management - Accounts(Tab)
     - Toggle ON Automatically activate Inspector for new member accounts
-    - In Organization section, select the workload accounts, Click on Activate --> All Scanning
+    - In Organization section, select the accounts with workloads, click on Activate --> All Scanning

 ## Configure AWS Systems Manager (SSM) for EC2 inventory management
 **Note: SSM Default Host Management Configuration and Session Manager preferences are now automatically configured through the lz-account-baseline StackSet (Step 10).**